mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 45:23

 This is very important.
 That’s why we have to explain [ourselves] – because consciousness already analyzes existential fact.
 Existential fact itself is nothing; no waves, very calm.
 [Katagiri](glossary#katagiri) is just Katagiri; that’s all.
 That’s enough.
-If I say Katagiri is just Katagiri, that Katagiri is broad scale of Katagiri, interconnected, interpenetrated with Zen Center, the people, Minnesota, Japan, and the universe.
+If I say Katagiri is just Katagiri, that Katagiri is the broad scale of Katagiri, interconnected, interpenetrated with Zen Center, the people, Minnesota, Japan, and the universe.

 This is very natural.
 If you understand in that way, it’s not necessary to have a complicated system of understanding: “‘A’ is ‘A’; ‘A’ is not ‘A’; that’s why ‘A’ is ‘A’” – it’s not necessary to say so.
 But we have to do so, because consciousness is already complicated.
 That’s why we have to explain.
 That’s it.